Support Students in Need: Show “We Care”

 We make a difference in the lives of our students every day.
-Now PNW is launching the “We Care” campaign, continuing through June 30, 2020, to give us the opportunity to make a financial impact as well.
+Now PNW is launching the “We Care” campaign to give us the opportunity to make a financial impact as well.

 I write to you today to ask for your support of our students through a gift to the Dean of Students Emergency Assistance Fund.
 As you are well aware, the global pandemic has affected the ability of many of our students to continue their education.
 Their hardships range from issues such as housing, food insecurity, inability to pay tuition, job loss, access to mental health services, transportation, and other extenuating circumstances.

 A number of PNW alumni and friends have stepped in to support our students.
 With this help, our emergency fund already has made a positive impact in many PNW students’ lives.
 I hope you will join me in making a gift to our Dean of Students Emergency Assistance Fund.
 All the proceeds of this fund go directly to students who face sudden financial uncertainty.

 Show Our Students How Much We Care

 Close the initial pop-up, then click the “PNW Dean of Students Emergency Assistance” button before entering your donation amount.